gagolews/Rd2rst/README.md

 I have no time to implement a full-fledged parser.
-Feel free to contact me to discuss further ideas and maybe we can together come up with something more useful.
+Feel free to contact me to discuss further ideas and maybe we can come up with something more useful together.

 Also, it would be nice to implement a standalone Sphinx domain for R.
 See https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html